The Katie Lentakis Memorial Fund Award

 Katie Lentakis (1920-2000) was a devoted member of the Anglo-Hellenic community of London and served as Vice-Chairman of the League for many years.

-After her death, the Katie Lentakis Memorial Fund was established by the League out of donations given in memory of Katie Lentakis.
+After her death, the Katie Lentakis Memorial Fund was established by the League out of donations given in Katie’s memory.
 The Fund is charitably invested and the annual interest goes towards an award, which, since 2002, has been made every year to a final-year undergraduate studying in the Faculty of Arts & Humanities at King’s College London.

 The Katie Lentakis Memorial Fund Award rewards the writer of the best submitted essay on a topic related to any field of Hellenic Studies.